 Our Curriculum

-Our two-year curriculum follows an orchestrated sequence of rotations designed to lay a solid foundation for learning and success in clinical informatics, leveraging the best that both The Ohio State University Wexner Medical Center and Nationwide Children’s Hospital can offer, while at the same time exposing our fellows to the unique governance, operations and culture of both institutions.
+Our two-year curriculum is designed to lay a foundation for learning and success in clinical informatics, leveraging the best that both The Ohio State University Wexner Medical Center and Nationwide Children’s Hospital can offer, while at the same time exposing our fellows to the unique governance, operations, and culture of both institutions.

 Rotations